 Passenger safety is Hudson River Sloop Clearwater’s highest priority.
 Relying on the determination of the vessel’s Captain, Clearwater may cancel any Onboard Program if: in the judgment of the Captain, weather conditions or forecasts or any other circumstances pose safety risks relating to the Onboard Program or the vessel, or any other circumstances beyond the reasonable control of Clearwater make the Onboard Program impossible, inadvisable or impractical.

-Clearwater reserves the right to end any program or sail prior to the listed end time for any reason, including failure of any passenger to cooperate with any reasonable requests of the Captain or crew or to maintain a reasonable standard of behavior.
-Passengers acknowledge that they are responsible for the behavior of all passengers in their respective groups and are responsible for intervening when behavior is deemed unsafe or may be in violation of the vessel Captain’s determination.
+Clearwater reserves the right to end any program or sail before the listed end time for any reason, including failure of any passenger to cooperate with any reasonable requests of the Captain or crew or to maintain a reasonable standard of behavior.

 Participating in a Clearwater program involves inherent risks and other risks that can cause or lead to death, injury, illness, or property damage.
 Passengers agree to assume all of the risks of the activities of the Clearwater program, whether inherent or not, and even if not described by the Captain and crew onboard.